m3g/ComplexMixtures.jl/docs/src/selection.md

 ```
 The main advantage here is that all the file types that VMD supports are
 supported.
 But VMD needs to be installed and is run in background, and
-it takes a few seconds to be excuted.
+it takes a few seconds to be executed.

 The `VMDSelect` function also accepts an optional keyword parameter `srcload`,
 which can be used to load custom scripts within `vmd` before setting